warmana/cloudant-docs-fork/source/includes/api/_search.md

 }
 ```

-You can test the results of analyzer tokenization by posting sample data to the `_search_analyze` endpoint.
+You can test the results of analyzer tokenization by posting sample data to the `_search_analyze` endpoint or using our [analyzer test form](try.html#requestType=analyzers).

 ### Queries